Jessica Moss: Career

 She began playing the violin when she was five.
 She is also known to create illuminated boxes, metal flowers and figurines, wristbands, and soundtracks for film.

+Personal life

-Moss is part owner of Local 23, a vintage clothing and curiosities shop in the Mile End district.
+Moss lives in Montreal, and is a part owner of Local 23, a vintage clothing and curiosities shop in the Mile End district.

-On August 5, 2009, Moss gave birth to her and Silver Mt.
-Zion bandmate Efrim Menuck's baby, Ezra Steamtrain Moss Menuck.
+In 2009, Moss gave birth to her son with Silver Mt.
+Zion bandmate Efrim Menuck.